ntop/ntopng/doc/src/installation.rst

   - double click on the installer icon

 ntopng requires Redis to be installed in order to start, therefore you must install it first using Homebrew as listed below in this section.

-After the installation, ntopng is started and active on local port 3000 (i.e. ntopng is available at http://127.0.0.1:3000).
+After the installation, ntopng is started and active on local HTTPS port 3001 (i.e. ntopng is reachable at https://127.0.0.1:3001), while the plain HTTP port is disabled by default.

 If you want to uninstall ntopng you can open a terminal and type :code:`sudo /usr/local/bin/ntopng-uninstall.sh`

 To enable geolocation, macOS packages require database files to be manually placed under :code:`/usr/local/share/ntopng/httpdocs/geoip`.
 Detailed instructions on how to obtain database files and install them are available at https://github.com/ntop/ntopng/blob/dev/doc/README.geolocation.md/.
 Once the files have been downloaded and placed in the folder, a restart of ntopng is necessary to read load them.